acbhaskar1/git-basics/SecondSample.md

 created file to learn pull.
-after pull updated and pussed this changes.
+\nafter pull updated and pushed this changes.